 A daily bulletin will be read at the end of the fourth hour on a regular basis.
 The announcements are available on the HS website for parents and also for students who are absent.
-Announcements must be approved by the sponsor of an organization and must be submitted via the website.
+Announcements must be approved by the sponsor of an organization and must be submitted to the principal's secretary for posting.